OfficeDev/Interop-REST-Mail-Contacts-Calendar-Sample/Android/README.md

 ###Install Android SDK

 The Android SDK can be downloaded from the Android Developer site [here](http://developer.android.com/sdk/index.html).
 You may also need to install [JDK (Java SE Development Kit)](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-If you have questions about installing the Java SDK, you can refer to this [tutorial](http://www.wikihow.com/Install-the-Java-Software-Development-Kit).
+If you have questions about installing JDK, you can refer to this [tutorial](http://www.wikihow.com/Install-the-Java-Software-Development-Kit).

 For the full installation instructions visit [the Android Developer Website](http://developer.android.com/sdk/installing/index.html).